L5Modular/L5Modular/README.md

 <a name="installation"></a>
 ## Installation

-The best way to install this package is through your terminal via Composer.
+The easiest way to install this package is through your terminal via Composer.

 Run the following command from your projects root
 ```shell